 Let us say we need to automate configuration of MLAG Feature in group of PicOS-V Spine switches (Spine-01 and Spine-02) represented in the following topology:

-Step 1: Identify Configuration For Two Spine Switches
+Step 1: Identify Configuration for Two Spine Switches

 Spine-01 PicOS-V Switch Configuration |